jianhua222/Point-A-to-Point-B-/README.md

 ### Release Notes

 New software features for this release:

 1.As a player, I want to be able to start the game and quit the game (not exit) to begin playing or go back to the start screen.

 2.As a player, I want to see my score so I can compare against others and myself.

 3.As a player, I want to be able to pause and un pause the game.

 4.As a player, I want to be able to progress through levels so that I have a sense of improvement from one game to the next.

 5.As a player, I want to interact with the game via some method of controlling so that I can interact with the environment and progress through the game.

 6.As a player, I want to be able to attack, so I can kill the enemies that try to attack me.As a player, I want to be able to jump, so I can avoid enemy’s attacks.

 7.As a user, I want to see some animations so I can have more enjoyment when I play.
-Bug fixes made since the last release:

 8.As a user, I want to know my remaining health points, so I know when to be careful.

 9.As a player, I want to be able to check the control key setting the control key settings, so I can control my character.

+Bug fixes made since the last release:

+This is an initial release.

 Known bugs and defects:

 There are no known bugs from implemented futures.

 functionality are missing in the release: